mattrax/Mattrax-Archive/README.md

 ### [Project Feature Tracker/Roadmap](https://github.com/mattrax/Mattrax/projects/1)

+# This Project Is In Early Development
+This Project is Currently Not Ready To Be Used.
+At The Current Rate A Version With Usable Functionality And Security Will Be Avaiable By The End Of 2018 So Please Check Back Here.
+This Project Is Planned To Be Installed Via Docker To Make Updates & Management Easier.
+There Will Also Be Tests Added So That Updates Can Be Safely Push Without Breaking Deployments.
+If You Are Interested In Helping Out Contact Me [Oscar Beaumont](mailto:oscartbeaumont@gmail.com)

+# Below Is Stuff For My Reference

-# Notes For Other Developers
+## Notes For Other Developers
 If You Do Go Development And Don't Agree With These Decision Please Create An Issue To Discuss It.

-## Project Structure
+### Project Structure
 This Projects File Structure Is Modelled After [Go Standard Project Layout](https://github.com/golang-standards/project-layout)

-## Web Frameworks/Routers
+### Web Frameworks/Routers
 It Is Unclear To Me Whether It Is Idiomatic To Use A Web Router (Mux).
 I Eventually Decided On Using [httprouter](https://github.com/julienschmidt/httprouter) Because It Is Fast And Makes Routing Alot Easier Than The Built In `net/http`.

-# Objectives/TODO With The Rebuild
+### Objectives/TODO With The Rebuild
 * Logging
 * HTTP Routing/Handling
 * HTTP Middlewear -> Logging, XSS, CORS, Authentication
 * Database -> Access In HTTP Handlers
 * Postges Triggers

-# Database Driver Decision
+### Database Driver Decision
-## Benchmarks
+#### Benchmarks
 SQLX:
   Connected To Database In 11.105445ms
   Queried Multple In 2.741305ms